pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

 # SharePoint Sandbox Solution scanner #

 ### Summary ###
-Using this command line utility you can scan, download and analyze the sandbox solutions in your SharePoint environment.
+Using this command line utility you can scan, download, analyze and if possible fix the sandbox solutions in your SharePoint environment.
 This tool uses multi-threading to improve performance, uses app-only permissions to be able to access all sites and can deal with throttling in case that would happen.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)